Lypeix/space-observatory-api/README.md

 # Space Observatory API

 Backend project featuring FastAPI and SQL for "observing" celestial bodies and recording the observations.
-Assisted with Codex
+Assisted by Codex

 ## Roadmap